tjoyner/ofvioletsandlicorice/chapter10.md

 Daniel defended himself weakly, saying: "It wasn't up to me..."

 "We always bear the guilt when falling in love," said Eta Beta, in a tone that didn't allow a reply.
 "Reread Stendhal, or Barthes, if you prefer.
-In this case, Barthes, if you haven't read him, if you'll permit me to advise our kind female driver, Floriana."
+In this case, Barthes, if you haven't read him, if you would permit me to advise our kind driver, Floriana."

 Daniel caught a tone of ambiguity Eta Beta's voice, but couldn't decipher it.
 He hadn't read Barthes, and of Stendhal he had distant memories from school.

-"[They will lower your immunity system](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#theywilllower).
+"[They will lower your immune system](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#theywilllower).
 Maybe because you are less vigilant.
 Maybe it's the last thing you'd expect while already searing on the grill of love.
 The fact is that we foolishly think we're in paradise.
 But we must still ask ourselves how this could happen.
 And for answers, there are a thousand, and none."
 <!-- Page 85 -->

 Eta Beta looked out of the comfortable car: he saw a light frost covering the countryside, the last persimmon fruit saved from the birds, shining with its already meager pulp.
 There was abundant snow in the mountains.